kserve/kserve/python/kfserving/README.md

 ### Getting Started

-KFServing's python client provides many APIs for operations of KFServing, such as creating, patching and deleting.
+KFServing's python client interacts with KFServing APIs for operations, such as creating, patching and deleting of KFService.
 See the [Sample for KFServing Python SDK Client](../../docs/samples/client/kfserving_sdk_sample.ipynb) to get started.

 ### Documentation for Client API